Strathcona Vintage Tractor Association

 Like his father, Elmer has an interest in all things mechanical.
 He was hired at Sherritt Gordon in Fort Saskatchewan at the age of 18.
 After working shift for seven years, Elmer grasped the chance when Sherritt Gordon offered to apprentice him as a machinist, a job he kept for 38 years until his retirement in 1999.
 Meanwhile, “I was a moonlight farmer,” he chuckles, having bought his father’s farm in 1967.
 His father, Ludwig the entrepreneur farmer and inventor, had stopped modernizing his farm when his custom threshing business died with the introduction of combines in the 1950s.
 So, in addition to holding a job at Sherritt Gordon, Elmer bought new equipment and purchased the quarter-section east of the farm and rented other land.
 Today, the Prochnau Century Farm is strictly into grain.
 Elmer hires someone to seed his land, although he still takeoff the crop on the home quarter himself.

-The following is a story written by Lorna Davies.
-Lorna is a long-time Strathcona County resident and wife of the late club member Lynn Davies.
+Lorna Davies is a long-time Strathcona County resident and wife of the late SVTA club member Lynn Davies.
 Lorna grew up in the Bremner area and has fond memories of her childhood days when she was Lorna Reynolds.
 We're sure you are going to enjoy this little piece of local history.
-Enjoy the slide show and then Lorna's story.
+Enjoy the slide show along with Lorna's story.

 I grew up in Bremner and my memories are from the early 1940's through the 50's.
 My parents raised my three siblings and me on a small farm located on the quarter section on the northwest corner of the intersection of what is now the Hwy 16 / Hwy 21 interchange.
 My father, Martin L. Reynolds, owned and operated the Bremner Garage located with our home just up the rise and to the west of that corner.
 At the bottom, near Oldman Creek, was a skating rink and picnic grounds complete with a ball diamond (home field for the Bremner Seagulls).
 Across the road, south of 16, was Johnny Bertwell's general store and next to it, right on the corner was the United Church manse.
 North from the corner on what is now Highway 21 was the community hall on the right and on the left was the road leading to the grain elevator, railway station and post office.